-IDLF hosts an Eighth Grade program during the spring semester (February to May) of each school year.
+IDLF hosts an Eighth Grade Fellows Program during the spring semester (February to May) of each school year.

 Classes consist of a maximum of 25 students, which meet twelve times (Sunday nights from 5:30-7:30pm) over the course of the semester.